ajbowen249/mol/readme.md

 # Mol
-Mol is a Baldur's Gate 3 Demake for the Tandy TRS-80 Model 100 and ZX Spectrum, built on the [Dungeon Delver Engine](https://github.com/ajbowen249/dungeon-delver-engine).
+Mol is a Baldur's Gate 3 "Demake" for the Tandy TRS-80 Model 100 and ZX Spectrum, built on my [Dungeon Delver Engine](https://github.com/ajbowen249/dungeon-delver-engine).
+Feel free to use it for your own game and use this project for reference!

 Demo and Making Of: